 After 6 days:

-If you have a green water problem, the Green Killing Machine is perfect for you.
+If you have a green water problem, the Green Killing Machine is the perfect aquarium UV sterilizer for you.
 It is cheap and easy to use.
 The Green Killing Machine is very effective at what it is marketed for, which is removing green water.

 - Cheap ready to run unit

 - Can be run internally in the display tank

 - Only capable of clarification in your tank water

 - May be too large to work in all in one aquarium chambers

 Best For: A fish tank having green water problems

 4. Aqua Classic – Made in The USA

 This is the best available aquarium uv sterilizer on the market that is made in the US.
 Designed to work in sump systems